taahmina00/taahmina00/README.md

 # 👋 Hi, I'm Tahmina — Aspiring Software Engineer

-🎓 A Computer Science & Engineering undergraduate with a passion for problem-solving and technology.
+🎓 A Computer Science & Engineering graduate with a passion for problem-solving and technology.
 💡 Recently completed an **Intern Software Developer position at Meghna Bank PLC**, gaining hands-on experience in automation, backend development, and system documentation.